Deeshant25/Azure-to-Kafka-decryption/README.md

-# Integration2
-An app to download an encrypted file from Azure Blob Storage, decrypt it and write its contents to a file
+An app to download an encrypted file from Azure Blob Storage, decrypt it and write its contents to a file.
+The Azure emulator is used for the Blob Storage data source, and is run using Azurite.

 Steps to run: